ibrahimmkhalid/ultralytics/docs/en/yolov5/tutorials/neural_magic_pruning_quantization.md

 #### Python API

 `Pipelines` wrap pre-processing and output post-processing around the runtime, providing a clean interface for adding DeepSparse to an application.
-The DeepSparse-Ultralytics integration includes an out-of-the-box `Pipeline` that accepts raw images and outputs the bounding boxes.
+The DeepSparse-SFDT_Ibrahim integration includes an out-of-the-box `Pipeline` that accepts raw images and outputs the bounding boxes.

 Create a `Pipeline` and run inference: